(Are we going to keep crossing fingers when making promises and signing formal agreements? image source: www.cipicchia.wordpress.com)

 A promise is a cloud, fulfilment is rain (an Arabian Proverb)

-Are we into the habit of breaking agreements so openly now?
+Are we in the habit of breaking agreements so openly now?
 Breaking promises that we once swear to keep and uphold?

-If you have been reading the news or the blogsphere lately, you will notice that there has been some issue with the Federal Government not honouring past agreements.
-Never mind that it is not the first that this has been done in the open but considering the maturity of the nation and the people who is running the government, it is nothing but shameful.
+If you have been reading the news or the blogosphere lately, you will notice that there has been some issue with the Federal Government not honouring past agreements.
+Never mind that it is not the first that this has been done in the open but considering the maturity of the nation and the people who are running the government, it is nothing but shameful.

 Petroleum Development Act 1974

-The Federal Government in the end agreed to give part of the royalty in form of goodwill payment (wang ehsan) but the problem was that the said money was channel through the Federal Government agents in the state instead of the State Government itself.
+The Federal Government, in the end, agreed to give part of the royalty in form of goodwill payment (wang ehsan) but the problem was that the said money was channelled through the Federal Government agents in the state instead of the State Government itself.

 UMNO Statesman Tengku Razaleigh was reported to say:-